chisel/fluorite/docs/src/api-reference/node-js-api-1.3.0.md

 ## API

-  - `fl.load(configPathOrObject)`: Loads Fluorite and the config file from path or object.
+  - `fl.load(configPath)`: Loads Fluorite and the config file.
 Returns a reference to the Fluorite object for chaining.
   - `fl.generate()`: Starts building the docs.
 Returns a promise.
   - `fl.serve(port)`: Serves the generated docs on the specified port.
 Returns a promise.
   - `fl.on(eventName, callback)`: Registers an event handler.
 Returns a reference to the Fluorite object for chaining.